March 30 - May 20, 2000

 mythological properties to assuage and cure, as well as its provocative

 powers to evoke fantasy and transcendence.
-The second work is a series of
+The second work is a series

 photographs, taken by a newly-developed technology that records an